PrathamGoyal/DROOM-RoboLab_UIET/README.md

 1. Till 5th July I will learn about all the basics required for making PCB design using Eagle.
 2. Till 10th July I will be practicing on sample projects which will be uploaded on my Github.
 3. After I have practiced enough on sample projects then I will work on making PCB design of my IPD project.
 Which will be finished by 15th July.

+Finished as per above given timeline.
+Work done in Circuit designing was satisfactory according to Seniors.